Liquid-Surf/fedcm-demo/README.md

 ## hosted

-if the client and CSS don't have the same domain or subdomain, the current CSS instance in `./packages/fedcm-component/` won't work because of the `SameSite=None` cookie policiy of FedCM.
+if the client and CSS don't have the same domain or subdomain, the current CSS instance in `./packages/fedcm-component/` won't work because FedCM require cookies with `SameSite=None` cookie policiy, which introduce security issue.
-Please refere to [this repo](https://github.com/thhck/fedcm-css-exp) instead
+Please refere to [this repo](https://github.com/thhck/fedcm-css-exp) to see how to enable `SameSite=None` on CSS.
+A workaround can be implemented: https://github.com/w3c-fedid/FedCM/issues/587#issuecomment-2358814630 but not sure how safe it is.

 # demo